 When appropriate, we devise individualised learning programmes.
 We also organise a framework of learning support within our mainstream classes in a number of subjects and for different age groups.
 Pupils with a variety of learning difficulties can make progress at their own rate, while at the same time increasing confidence in their ability to tackle a variety of subjects within the school curriculum.

 Separate teaching of literacy and numeracy skills is provided for a few of our pupils by specialist teachers.
 Pupils are taught in groups which are deliberately kept as small as possible, given the resources available.
 The School also runs clubs for pupils who need to improve the standard of their work.
 Some of these are by invitation only.
 In addition, where appropriate, there are paired reading arrangements.
-We also invite some pupils to take part in a series of literacy skills Progress Lessons in Year 7, which are taught in a series of intensive termly units.
+We also invite some pupils to take part in a series of literacy skills lessons, which are taught in a series of intensive termly units.